-Advisors to the School are working on exciting plans to deliver a sustainable new school on land adjacent to the Derby Fields on Alderley Road.
+The School has exciting plans to deliver a sustainable new school on land adjacent to our Derby Fields site on Alderley Road.
 The ‘2020 Vision’ will provide state-of-the-art accommodation that will meet the School’s educational needs well into the next century.

 The project is based on a turnkey operation, with the school’s current sites being released for housing once the new school is ready.
-This has the advantage of avoiding the disruption otherwise caused by major building projects on operational school sites.
-The school has undertaken not to relocate during a school year, so the new school will open for a September start.
+We are on target to deliver our ambitions plans ready for a start in the new school in September 2020.

-Cheshire East Planning Authority approved the School’s applications in July 2016, permitting the redevelopment of the existing sites at Fence Avenue and Westminster Road as well as the building of the new school.
+SInce we slaunched our 2020 Vision back in 2012, we have already overcome the majority of hurdles and challenges facing us.
+Cheshire East Planning Authority approved the School’s applications in July 2016, permitting the redevelopment of our current sites at Fence Avenue and Westminster Road as well as the building of the new school.

 Over its 500-year history, King’s has occupied a number of different sites in Macclesfield including the parish church, School Bank and King Edward Street.
 The School has operated on two sites since 1992 when it acquired and refurbished the former Macclesfield High School for Girls on Fence Avenue.

-Further updates on progress will be available on this page as the School’s 2020 Vision unfolds.
+Further updates on progress will be available on this page as the School’s 2020 Vision nears its final stages.